Xirado/Bean/README.md

   Bean
 </h1>

-All in one multi-purpose Discord-bot written in Java using [JDA](https://github.com/DV8FromTheWorld/JDA).
+All in one multi-purpose Discord-bot written in Kotlin using [JDA](https://github.com/DV8FromTheWorld/JDA).

 Invite Bean to your server [here](https://bean.bz/).